-Not all advertising and marketing methods are equally effective, because all businesses, and their target audiences, are unique.
+Not all advertising and marketing methods are equally effective, because all businesses and their target audiences are unique.
 For example, if your goal is to sell more furniture to senior citizens in Alabama, Facebook ad data may point to there not being a market there.
-However, the local newspaper may have a high readership of senior citizens and, therefore, in this case, the choice is obvious.
+However, the local newspaper may have a high readership of senior citizens; therefore, in this case, the choice is obvious.
 [Learn more about creating an effective marketing plan for your business.]

-After you have your marketing communication plan in place, you're able to make informed decisions about which areas of advertising vs. marketing you'll do best to explore further.
+After you have your marketing communication plan in place, you’re able to make informed decisions about which areas of advertising versus marketing you’ll do best to explore further.